-Step #7: The cycle will now get added under the cycle.
-This is how the May and June release information from our table is going to look once it is all added to ALM.
+Step #7: The cycle will now get added to the cycle.
+This is how the May and June release information from our table are going to look once it is all added to ALM.

 Step #8: There are some validations for entering the cycle dates.
 They have to fall within the range of the release dates under which the cycle is created.
 If not, a validation message gets displayed.